tflucker/met-cs-601-term-project/README.md

  - JavaScript
  - Vue.js
  - Git

+This code is deployed via Netlify at the following link: https://amazing-monstera-cd7139.netlify.app/

 ## Setup Instructions
 Please follow these instructions and run the relevant commands to properly configure and run this application!